 SEO (search engine optimization) marketing has, for some time now, been one of the most effective tools in the digital marketer’s toolkit.
 Learning its ins and outs is simply a must.
 While SEO in China is similar to elsewhere, it would be a mistake to apply the same approaches wholesale.
 First of all, the dominant search engine is Baidu.

 According to UNESCO, China has more students studying abroad than the other top 7 countries combined.
 In recent years, the number of Chinese students looking to study abroad has grown rapidly.

-If you are looking to promote a foreign school in China, it’s important to know how to connect with your target audience.
+If you are looking to promote overseas schools in China, it’s important to know how to connect with your target audience.
 Here, we examine the particular qualities Chinese people value in education, and the best digital marketing practices for generating student leads.

-When adapting your business for China’s online ecosystem, one of the very first things you will need to do is localize your website.
+When adapting your business for China’s online ecosystem, one of the very first things you will need to focus on is website localization.
 Many user interface (UI) and user experience (UX) preferences and SEO strategies that work well in other countries, might not be appropriate for Chinese audiences.